 POPxo recommends: Melange Print Panelled Long Kurta (Rs 1,499)

-Founded in 1986, Kilol, started by Mamta Mansingka, is now one of ours and India’s favourite kurta brands.
+Founded in 1986, Kilol, started by Mamta Mansingka, is now one of ours and India’s top kurta brands.
 The Jaipur-based brand encourages traditional printing and weaving techniques to bring together contemporary Indian garments for the country’s modern and ever-evolving women.

 We’re immensely fond of the various kinds of kurtas the brand sells in stores across India and online as well.
 You will fall head-over-heels in love with their nostalgic Jaipuria prints and impeccable fabric quality.